LGBTQ culture in Hong Kong: Housing

 In Hong Kong, high real estate density is used as a government regulation strategy of land prices.
 This high land price policy contributes to a limited choice in living environment, and therefore a bigger need to live with other people, often with the immediate family.
 The family space is regarded as a contentious site for coming out for LGBT Hong Kongers.
-Living in confined space with the family makes it more difficult for many transgender Hong Kongers to embrace their gender expression without the risk of being exposed and encountering family violence.
+Living in confined space with the family makes it more difficult for many transgender Hong Kongers to embrace their gender identity and gender expression without the risk of being exposed and encountering family violence.

 The family unit in Hong Kong is often reconfigured to include anyone able to contribute economically to the unit in response to the lack of welfare benefits.
 For LGBT Hong Kongers, these family values makes achieving financial stability into a way to become accepted into the family despite their queer identity.
 This notion also reveals a larger expectation for LGBT Hong Kongers to embrace self-reliance and individualism in order to survive materially in a society where housing depends on intimate family relations.
 Heterosexual marriage also becomes a way for LGBT to pursue housing outside of the family unit because of the prioritization of married couples under the Home Ownership Scheme.
 However, often the idea of moving away from the family can be considered under filial piety as breaking up the family, impacting many LGBT Hong Kongers' decision to continue to live with their family, despite the depression, confusion, and isolation from queer relationships it may result in.